Canon 1Ds Mark III vs 30D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1Ds Mark III and the 30D have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the 30D have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the 1Ds Mark III was followed by the Canon 1DX.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark III and 30D can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Canon 30D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark III or the Canon 30D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.